rafalmiler77/WroRec/README.md

  - renders login, name, company, gravatar, following and followers
  - if user not found, app displays an appropriate message
  - if user info exists in store, another request is blocked and app displays an appropriate message
+ - routing enables the view of a table with users

 TO DO:
  - gravatar is not displayed as an image because I haven't found any a with gravatar.